GoogleCloudPlatform/berglas/doc/custom-setup.md

 This document describes the steps required to create a Berglas Cloud Storage bucket and Cloud KMS keys manually. **This is an advanced user topic and is not required to use Berglas.
-Users should use the `berglas boostrap` command where possible!**
+Users should use the `berglas bootstrap` command where possible!**

 1. Install the [Cloud SDK][cloud-sdk].
 More detailed instructions are available